cuijiyao01/docker-k8s-training/kubernetes/k8s-bulletinboard/README.md

 - Increase security and establish a network policy for
   - Ads DB
   - Ads App
+- Enable https connection by adding TLS certificates to ingress

 ### [Exercise: "Using Helm-chart to setup Bulletinboard-Users Application and -DB](exercise_04_users_app_and_db_by_helm.md)
 - Create Users DB and Users App via existing helm chart